 Why: Similar to painting wood furniture or floors, wood siding that is damaged due to element exposure can be painted or stained.
 This process may help defend wood siding against sun, humidity, pollen, mold, and other environmental elements like insects.
 The cost might increase if the wood has holes or other issues, but the painting process should help protect your home’s exterior from needing more repairs later on.

 Tips on How to Pay for the Cost of Painting Your House

 The cost to paint a house is dependent upon the size and texture of the surface area, the kind of paint used, and whether you hire a professional or tackle the painting yourself.
-If you don’t have the available cash to pay for the costs of painting, it’s often preferable to find ways to save up for your project.
+If you don’t have the available cash to pay for the costs of painting, you may want to wait until you’ve saved up enough funds to cover the project.
+If you want or need to get the project done sooner, you might consider some type of financing, such as a home equity loan or credit line or a personal loan.